 Recognized for intense, commanding performances, delivered with dazzling virtuosity and technical assurance, violinist Jennifer Koh is a forward-thinking artist dedicated to exploring a broad and eclectic repertoire, while promoting equity and inclusivity in classical music.
 She has expanded the contemporary violin repertoire through a wide range of commissioning projects and has premiered more than 100 works written especially for her.
 Her quest for the new and unusual, sense of endless curiosity, and ability to lead and inspire a host of multidisciplinary collaborators, truly set her apart.

-Additional highlights of Ms. Koh’s 2021–22 season are two new recordings on Cedille Records: Alone Together and the complete box set of her Bach & Beyond trilogy.
-Originally launched as a commissioning project and virtual performance series, Alone Together was developed in response to the coronavirus pandemic and the financial hardship it placed on many in the arts community.
-The project brought composers together in support of the many freelancers among them—with the more established composers each donating a new micro-work for solo violin, while also recommending a fellow freelance composer to write their own solo violin micro-work on paid commission from Ms. Koh’s artist-driven nonprofit ARCO Collaborative.
+Koh’s Grammy Award-winning Alone Together—launched in 2020 as a commissioning project and virtual performance series—was developed in response to the coronavirus pandemic and the financial hardship it placed on many in the arts community.
+The project brought composers together in support of the many freelancers among them—with the more established composers each donating a new micro-work for solo violin, while also recommending a fellow freelance composer to write their own solo violin micro-work on paid commission from Koh’s artist-driven nonprofit ARCO Collaborative.
 In 2021, Cedille Records released an album of Koh’s Alone Together, featuring 39 world-premiere recordings, including works by Du Yun, George Lewis, Tania Léon, Andrew Norman, Missy Mazzoli, Ellen Reid, Vijay Iyer, Nina C. Young, and Angélica Negrón, and the recording won the Grammy Award in the Best Classical Instrumental Solo category.
 Koh performs works from Alone Together this season in New York as part of the Death of Classical series in collaboration with Concert Artists Guild, at Crystal Bridges Museum in Arkansas, and in a recital in New Orleans.

-Ms. Koh regularly performs a broad range of concertos that reflects the breadth of her musical interests from traditional to contemporary.
+Koh regularly performs a broad range of concertos that reflect the breadth of her musical interests from traditional to contemporary.
 This season she makes her Boston Symphony Orchestra debut performing Bernstein’s Serenade, conducted by Andris Nelsons.
 She also performs Tchaikovsky’s Violin Concerto with the Richmond and Wichita Falls symphony orchestras, and Vijay Iyer’s Violin Concerto Trouble, part of her The New American Concerto series, at the Big Ears Festival in Knoxville, TN.
 Past orchestral appearances have included performances of such traditional repertoire as Bach’s Violin Concerti with Orpheus Chamber Orchestra; Dvořák’s Violin Concerto with the Pittsburgh Symphony led by Manfred Honeck and RAI National Symphony with James Conlon; Mozart’s Violin Concerto No. 1 with the Los Angeles Philharmonic led by Bramwell Tovey and St. Louis Symphony led by Nicolas McGegan; Tchaikovsky’s Violin Concerto with the Munich Philharmonic led by Lorin Maazel; and Vivaldi’s The Four Seasons with the Detroit Symphony led by Nicolas McGegan.